How Spark Developer Can Be Compared to Hadoop Developer

 Hadoop and Spark Increase Data Scientist Salary

-Along with the high need of big data in the enterprise has come an increase in salaries for data scientists and related roles.
+Along with the strong need for big data in the enterprise has come an increase in salaries for data scientists and related roles.
 Still, the recent developments have met with skeptics who wonder why this new technology is so important, and how exactly Hadoop Developers can be compared to Spark Devs.

 A Turning Point for Big Data